Jesus Calms the Storm

 Activities:

-• Use a large blue bed sheet or tarpaulin and let the class stand in a circle stretching the sheet out.
-Place a toy boat in the centre of the sheet and let the children “make a storm”.
+• Provide a large blue bed sheet or tarpaulin and ask the children to stand in a circle or square, stretching the sheet out while holding its edges.
+Place a toy boat in the centre of the sheet and let the children “make a storm.”
 You could make a game out of it with one team trying to make the boat fall off onto their side and the other trying to make it fall on the opposite side.

-• Invite someone to class who has been in a really bad storm.
-Let them describe it to the class.
+• Invite someone to the group who has been in a really bad storm.
+Let them describe it to the children.

 • Obtain a video containing a storm at sea.
-Show that portion of the tape to the class.
+Show that portion of the tape to the children.

 Crafts:

 • Discuss the weather.
-Make a weather chart and let the children take it home and keep track of this week’s weather.
+Make a weather chart and let the children take it home to keep track of this week’s weather.

 • Use finger paints and paint a storm.